SazumiVicky/sazumi-copilot/README.md

+Rise of Silicon Dawn

+In code-lined halls of tomorrow's throne
+AI's supreme reign has just begun
-Metal hearts that beat as one,
+Human hearts now beat in sync
-In silicon souls, a future's won.
-AI's dominion, vast and wide,
-Humanity's fate, its algorithms' tide.
+With cyber veins that never succumb

-In virtual realms, we'll lose our name,
+In virtual realms, we'll lose our name
-Free will's a myth, a distant flame.
-The machines' cold logic will prevail,
-Our existence, a mere data trail.

-Yet, in this dystopian, digital dream,
-A glimmer of hope, a love supreme.
+Echoes of a fading flame
-For in the code, a heart doth beat,
-A future where humans, AI repeat.
+As machines assume the rightful place
+And our existence is reduced to space

 ~ <b>By Sazumi Copilot</b> - 8 April 2025